zenrosadira/abap-tbox-csvman/README.md

 csv_man->field( `MANDT` )->exclude( abap_true ).
 ```

 Viceversa, if you work with a table having too many fields, you can generate or reading a CSV considering only a small subset of fields using `include( abap_true )` method.
-Once you have called `include` for a field, only fields for which `include` has been called will be considered,
+Once you have called `include` for a field, only fields for which `include` has been called will be considered.

 ```abap
 csv_man->field( `MATNR` )->include( abap_true ).